SAP-samples/teched2025-AD160/exercises/ex2/README.md

-# Exercise 2 - Optional Part: Add attachments to the application
+# Exercise 2 - Optional Parts: Adding further capabilities to the application

 ## Exercise 2.1 Use the attachments plugin